 So you’ve decided it’s time to design – or redesign – your website.
-Before you enthusiastically jump right in, here are six things you should consider before beginning the design.
+Before you enthusiastically jump right in, here are six website design tips for small business.

 6 Website Design Considerations:

 What is the purpose of your site?
 Perhaps, before you can answer that, you need to ask: What is the purpose of your organization?

 It may seem an obvious question, but check to see if there is an official mission statement, preferably brief.
 If it’s not brief, can you summarize it in just a couple sentences?
 Once you have that, go back to the website.

 Keep your mission statement in mind, as it will guide everything else that you do and what direction you go with your website.

 Now that you know what your site is for, next you must ask who it is for.

 If your target audience is under 15, your design will be vastly different than if your target audience is over 60.